CTR-tools/CTR-tools/ctr-tools/ctrviewer/readme.md

 # CTR-tools: ctrviewer r11 [WIP]

-A MonoGame Crash Team Racing level viewer using CTRFramework.
+Crash Team Racing (PS1) scene viewer powered by CTRFramework and MonoGame.

 ## How to use
 - put bigfile.big in root folder *or* put lev/vrm files in "levels" folder